Nestle cuts L'Oreal stake by selling $10 billion worth of shares | MarketScreener

 ($1 = 0.9246 Swiss francs)

-(Reporting by Praveen Paramasivam in Bengaluru; Editing by Ramakrishnan M.)
+(Reporting by Praveen Paramasivam in Bengaluru and Mimosa Spencer in Paris; Editing by Ramakrishnan M. And Cynthia Osterman)